quicksilver/RemoteHosts-qsplugin/README.markdown

   * Telnet to host on port…
   * Get IP Address

 The plug-in will scan `~/.hosts` for a list of machines by default.
 The file is treated as UTF-8.
 I'm not sure what will happen if it's encoded otherwise.
+The file should contain one host per line.
+The hostname or FQDN should be the first thing on each line, but other metadata is allowed (separated by whitespace).
+Additional metadata is currently ignored by the plug-in.
+An example might look like this:

+    server1.example.com linux
+    server2 solaris
+    windows.example.com skip
+    ahostiuse

+After installation, you may want to check the precedence of the actions and make sure they're to your liking.
+The actions only apply to "remote hosts" in the catalog, so moving them up rather high on the list shouldn't interfere with other tasks.

 ### Why? ###